iris-edu/xseed-specification/_pages/overview.md

 ### Motivation

-The key issue motivating a change to miniSEED 2.4 are limitations with identifiers for deployments with a very large number of nodes, new instruments and other data source types, e.g. synthetic data.
+The key issue motivating changes to miniSEED 2.4 are limitations with identifiers for deployments with a very large number of nodes, new instruments and other data source types, e.g. synthetic data.
 In addition, there are many anachronisms and omissions in the format that